FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/pros-and-cons-of-jwts.md

 ---
 layout: advice
-title: "Pros and Cons of JWTs"
+title: Pros and Cons of JWTs
-description: "The pros and cons of JWTs and why you should (or shouldn't) use them."
+description: The pros and cons of JWTs and why you should (or shouldn't) use them.
 author: Brian Pontarelli
 header_dark: true
 image: advice/pros-and-cons-of-jwts-article.png